ANDDigest/Text-Mining_Hybrid_RE/README.md

    mlx_lm.lora --model <base_model_path> --train --data <training_dataset_path> --lora-layers -1 --iters 50000 --val-batches 1 --learning-rate 2.5e-5 --steps-per-report 250 --steps-per-eval 1000 --test --test-batches 1 --adapter-path <path_where_the_trained_LoRA_adapter_will_be_saved> --save-every 5000  --batch-size 1
    ```

+   Parameters:
+   - `--model`: Path to the base pre-trained LLM for fine-tuning (in our study, [google/Gemma-2-9b-it](https://huggingface.co/google/gemma-2-9b-it) was used)
+   - `--data`: Path to the dataset used in the fine-tuning process (available at [Timofey/protein_interactions_LLM_FT_dataset](https://huggingface.co/datasets/Timofey/protein_interactions_LLM_FT_dataset))

    3.2.
 Fuse the adapter with the base model:

    ```bash
    mlx_lm.fuse --model <base_model_path> --adapter-file <path_to_adapter> --save-path <fused_model_path> --de-quantize
    ```

+   Parameters:
+   - `--model`: Path to the base pre-trained LLM (same as in step 3.1)
+   - `--adapter-file`: Path to the LoRA adapter obtained from step 3.1
+   - `--save-path`: Path to save the fused model (The LLM used in our study is available at [Timofey/Gemma-2-9b-it-Fused_PPI](https://huggingface.co/Timofey/Gemma-2-9b-it-Fused_PPI))

 ## Data